dschley/Memory-Game-ML-Environment/README.md

         components that drives this solution.
 This seems like the best solution so far for this type of problem because if the prediction is accurate, then it's simply just training the policy to match as if the environment was fully observable which is pretty simple.

+    - Method 7: Memory Augmented Control Network (MACN):
+        - This model is also intended for navigation in a partially observable environment
+        - It observes the locally observable state through a CNN, and hands that off to a network that determines its value function.
+        This value is then used as the key to this observation in the memory.
+The locally observed state's value from this and the raw feature output from the CNN are fed to a controller network that feeds into itself, a memory reading network, as well as the policy network.
+The memory network that is fed input from the controller feeds past outputs into itself as well as outputting to the policy network alongside the controller net.
+        - The intention is to give both the currently observed state as well as the overall hidden state space some stake in the decision process while also allowing them to influence each other.
+        - This has potential to be a good solution, however I'm not sure how the value network will behave in this architecture for this problem because the rewards are so sparse and it doesn't take a long series of actions to accomplish a goal, only 2.

  An episodic memory structure may be what we need for this.
 Giving an opportunity for past observations within the episode to have bearing on future decisions.
 In order to make the memories more "positive"